Xavier Musketeers men's basketball: Cintas Center

-Xavier currently plays its home games at the Cintas Center, a 10,224 seat multi-purpose arena that opened in 2000.
+Xavier currently plays its home games at the Cintas Center, a 10,212 seat multi-purpose arena that opened in 2000.
 The Cintas Center is the fifth different home site in program history.

 At Cintas Center, Xavier enjoys one of the nation's best home court advantages.
 As of April 2018 the Musketeers have compiled a 258–41 (an .863 winning percentage) record since moving to its on-campus home in 2000.
 Xavier enjoyed a 15–0 mark at home during the 2009–10, its only perfect record for a season at Cintas Center.
 During the 2017–2018 season, the Musketeers set a Cintas Center record with 17 home victories.
 The building was named the #3 "Toughest Place to Play" on EA Sports' NCAA Basketball '10.
 In August 2018 the NCAA named it as the 8th toughest home court in college basketball.

 Through the 2018–2019 season, Cintas Center has hosted 3,011,308 fans for Xavier home games and the Musketeers have averaged 10,071 fans (better than 98% capacity) per game during that time.
 The 2017–2018 season marked the highest average attendance in Cintas Center history with an average 10,475 (over 102% capacity) Musketeer fans at each home game.

 Cincinnati Gardens

 The Musketeers played their final season at Cincinnati Gardens in 1999–2000.
-Located 2 miles from the Xavier campus, the Gardens was the home court for the Xavier Musketeers since 1983–84 season.
+Located two miles from the Xavier campus, the Gardens was the home court for the Xavier Musketeers since the 1983–84 season.

 The Xavier men's team played all of its regular season games off campus at the Cincinnati Gardens for 17 years, beginning with the 1983–84 season and ending with an NIT game against Marquette in the 1999–2000 season.
 The only exception was a game against Florida International that was played at Schmidt Fieldhouse on January 9, 1988.

 Xavier compiled an impressive 215–25 (.896) record after moving to the Gardens in the 1983–84 season, including 14–1 in its final season.